Charleston South Carolina, USA Travel Guide

 Lunch service is typically 11:00 AM to 2:00 PM.
 Dinner begins around 5:00 PM and runs until 10:00 PM; some bars stay open later.

 Some attractions or restaurants may have limited hours during off-peak times.
-Always check their websites before your visit.
+Always check their official websites before your visit.

 Charleston is generally welcoming.
 Anti-discrimination laws protect individuals based on gender and sexual orientation, setting a tone of respect.